 “Comfort zones drag us back to the same places all too often, whether that’s long term travelers or bi-annual holiday makers.
 I think we need to push ourselves more, that same resort/city/country isn’t going to be so different from last time around so look further afield and you’ll be rewarded for it.
 And don’t necessarily stick with the good old faithful destinations, other more obscure destinations can often offer much more, and much better prices.
 Think more Montengro, Philippines and Uzbekistan and less Spain, Thailand and Turkey.
 Holding an attitude like this over a few years and you’ll see the world in no time.” – Johnny

-The more I travel, the more I start to agree with Johny and the more I find my travel plans changing to include countries that I would have never even thought of visiting a few years ago!
+The more we travel, the more we agree with Johny and the more we find our travel plans changing to include countries that we would have never even thought of visiting a few years ago!
 But more on that some other time.

 The last, but most important tip…